 O’Farrelly said that her main aim for the year was to ” foster the sense of Fellowship and harness the combined academic energy to Trinity’s goal to be a university of global significance”.

 New Fellows are announced at the same time as Scholars on Trinity Monday.
-The 350 Fellows and new Fellows are chosen based on their level of research and on their contributions to College life.
+Fellows are chosen based on their level of research and on their contributions to College life.
 The College was founded as a corporation consisting of the Provost, the Fellows and the Scholars.

 The Fellows meet every month to discuss issues relating to the College, research, scholarship and academic excellence.
 O’Farrelly will also represent Fellows on the Fellows Standing Committee.